gbif/hp-swissnatcoll/en/how-to-publish-data.md

     - A progression bar appears during the publishing process and disappears when launched.
 5. Check the Publication status of your records on your Collection page.
 6. By clicking on **Show on GBIF** (purple text in the top-left corner of your collection page and visible in all tabs), you can access to the GBIF-uat page of your dataset and check the validity of the data before publishing on GBIF.org.
+    - ⚠️Do not delete a collection after publishing on GBIF or it might create unwanted duplicates⚠️

 <html lang="en">